Bert & Ernie Sing-Along

-Bert and Ernie Sing Along is a Sesame Street album released in 1975 that involved the entire cast of humans and Muppets doing a sing-a-long in Bert and Ernie's bathroom.
+Bert and Ernie Sing Along is a Sesame Street album released in 1975 that involved the entire cast of humans and Muppets doing a sing-along in Bert and Ernie's bathroom.
 The songs and dialog were recorded exclusively for this album.
-A year later however elements of this album were re-imaged into a television storyline for the Sesame Street TV program (episode #900).
+A year later, however, elements of this album were re-imaged into a television storyline for the Sesame Street TV program (episode #900).
 The album was scripted by Joseph A. Bailey and originally conceived as a radio program.
 Bailey worked on the televised version of the story as well.

 The album cover is a little misleading as it shows a happy Bert with Ernie at a piano with sheets of music, while Bert, throughout the album, is mostly anything but happy with the situation.

 The entire album was released on CD for the first time on the 3-disc set Old School: Volume 1, with other Sesame Street albums The Sesame Street Book & Record, and Big Bird Sings!